Accused Delphi killer Richard Allen seeks bail - NewsBreak

 At this point the public, and perhaps Allen and his attorneys, do not know on what basis the prosecutor convinced Judge Diener, who recused himself from the case, to seal the affidavit, and both sides may be limited on what arguments they can put forward in open court both for and against McLeland’s original motion.

 ”Obviously the parties are going to be handicapped in what they can say even in the argument because they might reveal some information that might be critical or confidential there, too,” said Turner.
-“The Court has to see that there’s a problem here and there’s some public interest that overrides the Open Records law.”Judge wants Delphi murder suspect Richard Allen in court for Nov.
-22 hearing
+“The Court has to see that there’s a problem here and there’s some public interest that overrides the Open Records law.”Carroll County prepares for hearing into Delphi murders case

 Judge Gull would have the option to let the Motion to Seal stand, release the PC or direct McLeland to redact certain sensitive information and publish the document.